TBM13/Samsung-Camera-Experiments/README.md

   -hw {0,1,2,3,4}       The hardware level that will be set -cap {2,4,8,16,32,64,128,256,512,1024,2048} [{2,4,8,16,32,64,128,256,512,1024,2048} ...]
-                        The capabilities that will be enabled, separated by spaces
+                        The capabilities that will be enabled, separated by spaces --skip-depth          Skips modifications on cameras with the "Depth Output" capability.
+Recommended if your device has a depth camera since the lib can crash if you enable RAW on them, for example.

 Magisk Module:
   If all these settings are provided, a Magisk module with both patched libs will be created